logandk/capistrano-ec2group/README.markdown

 	set :aws_access_key_id, '???'
 	set :aws_secret_access_key, '???'

+If you are running capistrano from ec2 and would like to use private dns names

+	set :aws_pvt_dns, true

 Optionally setting additional parameters, such as the region:

 	set :aws_params, :region => 'eu-west-1'

 In order to define your instance groups, you must specify the security group name, the roles and params:

 	group :webserver, :web